 The original kitchen was outdated, lacked proper storage, and the hardware was starting to deteriorate.
 It also made everyday use feel more complicated than it should be.
 Take a look at the drastic transformation below.

 For reference, the pantry wall is 18′ long, with a 3′-10” x 10’ island.
 The kitchen is proportionate to this 2020 sq. ft. home, but it’s not considered large.
 The layout itself is simple.
 An enclosed pantry wall on one side, and the cooking station on the island.
 Originally, the cooktop faced the wall, something we see often.
 The downside?
-Your back is turned to the rest of the space.
+Cooking became an isolated experience with your back turned to the rest of the home.

-We also had to work around the bay window, which meant creating a shallow cabinet.
-Instead of forcing storage, we turned it into an opportunity.
-It became an open shelf for herbs, something we use daily.
-Having fresh herbs right next to the cooktop is one of those small details that completely changes the experience.
+One challenge I had to work around was the bay window, which meant creating a shallow cabinet.
+Instead of forcing unnecessary storage, I decided to turn it into an opportunity.
+It became an open shelf for herbs, something we reach for almost every day.
+Fresh herbs right beside the cooktop may sound like a small detail, but those little everyday moments often make the biggest difference.

 Another challenge was the bulkhead running across the entire kitchen.
-Removing it wasn’t worth the cost due to plumbing constraints, so we had to design around it.
-Taking the cabinets all the way to the ceiling, combined with shallow upper cabinets, created a much more dramatic effect.
+Removing it wasn’t worth the cost due to plumbing constraints, so I decided to work with it instead of against it.
+Taking the cabinets all the way to the ceiling, combined with shallow upper cabinets, created a much stronger sense of height.
 The 9’ ceilings suddenly felt even higher, and we gained additional storage at the same time.

-The island also changed significantly.
-The original design had a large overhang with barstools that were rarely used.
-This time, we focused on maximizing storage instead.
-The new island includes storage on both sides, with a small overhang near the induction cooktop to extend the countertop.
+The island changed significantly.
+The original version had a large overhang with barstools that were rarely used.
+This time, we decided to prioritize storage over extra seating.
+The new island includes storage on both sides, plus a smaller overhang near the induction cooktop to extend usable prep space.
+That shift made the island far more practical day to day.

 Materials and Contrast